JaiSehgal007/sih-fitness-app-api/README.md

 ## Technology Stack:
-- MediaPipe and OpenCV for building Machine Leaning Model
+- MediaPipe and OpenCV for building Machine learning model
 - React for the frontend
 - Node/Express for the backend
-- MongoDb for the database
+- MongoDB for the database